 There will be appropriate handouts.

 The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
-His reputation in these fields is based on over four decades of relevant experience in a variety of settings.
+His international reputation in action research is based on over four decades of relevant experience in a variety of settings.

 Those of you who are familiar with his work will know that his style is casual and participative.
 His processes are robust and learnable.
 Accompanying documentation is clear, readable and practical.
 His workshops are characterised by an integration of theory and practice.
 There is equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those that he uses in his own work.